-Citizens, today it is my great pleasure to share with you a recipe that is legendary in upstate NY – straight from the proud city of Utica!
+Citizens, today it is My great pleasure to share with you a recipe that is legendary in upstate NY – straight from the proud city of Utica!

 Chicken riggies or Utica riggies is an Italian-American pasta dish native to the Utica-Rome area of New York State.
 It is a pasta-based dish usually consisting of chicken, rigatoni and hot or sweet peppers in a spicy cream and tomato sauce, although many variations exist.